Chapter 17.78

 17.78.090 Permit process.

-A. Pursuant to Government Code Section 65852.2 mandating ministerial approval of ADUs if all of the applicable standards are met, the chief building official or his/her designee shall approve the ADU permit within sixty days of the complete application being submitted.
+A. Unless otherwise specified in subsection D of this section, pursuant to California Government Code Section 66317 mandating ministerial approval of JADUs and ADUs if all of the applicable standards are met, the chief building official or his/her designee shall approve the JADU and ADU permit within sixty days of the complete application being submitted.
 If the ADU or JADU is proposed as part of a new or remodeled primary residence, the sixty-day timeline shall not commence until the primary residence is permitted.
 The city may review and approve the ADU or JADU in conjunction with the new or remodeled primary residence, but the application to create the ADU or JADU shall be considered without discretionary review or hearing.

 17.78.100 Other provisions.

-A. Unless exempt from the owner-occupancy requirement per subsection B of this section, prior to obtaining a building permit for an ADU, a deed restriction, approved by the city attorney, shall be recorded with the county recorder’s office, which shall include the pertinent restrictions and limitations of an ADU identified in this section including but not limited to: prohibition of the sale of the ADU separate from the sale of the single-family residence; restrictions on the size and attributes of the ADU; and prohibitions on rentals less than thirty consecutive days.
+A. Prior to obtaining a building permit for a JADU, a deed restriction, approved by the city attorney, shall be recorded with the county recorder’s office, which shall include the pertinent restrictions and limitations of a JADU identified in this section including but not limited to: prohibition of the sale of the JADU separate from the sale of the single-family residence; restrictions on the size and attributes of the JADU; and prohibitions on rentals less than thirty consecutive days.
 Said deed restriction shall run with the land, and shall be binding upon any future owners, heirs, or assigns.

 B. Owner Occupancy.
-Notwithstanding the foregoing or any other provision of this chapter, no owner-occupancy requirement shall be enforced and no deed restriction shall be required for ADU permit applications.
+Except for the JADU owner-occupancy requirements set forth in this chapter, no owner-occupancy requirement shall be enforced, and no deed restriction shall be required for ADU permit applications.

 D. Any ADU may be leased for a period not fewer than thirty consecutive days.